Colds, Allergies, and Everything Else That Affects Your Voice

 Allergy remedies abound, so you'll need to decide whether you prefer western medicine or alternative remedies like acupuncture and homeopathy.
 If you want to go the traditional path, watch out for antihistamines like Claritin since they can out your vocal cords along with your nose.
 Many students of mine have had success with OTC allergy meds like Claritin, but they had to experiment with different ones (and dosages) to find one that dried them up, but not too much.
 If you use a nasal spray, aim it up in your nose, not back, so the spray doesn't trickle down your throat to your vocal cords.
 I've also heard from voice doctors that Singulair is the only allergy medicine that doesn't dry out your chords—but available in a generic form now so it's less expensive than it used to be.
 But Singulair now has a 'black box' FDA warning that it can cause depression, sleep issues, and suicide.
-I prefer alternative remedies since every allergy med I've tried has dried me up too much.
+I prefer alternative remedies since they don't dry me out and are less apt to have scary side effects.

 There are so many alternative allergy remedies out there that you should probably do some internet research to see some choices.
 I've had students find a lot of relief with different herbs (fenugreek and oregano oil have helped me), homeopathy (I like Allerstat), and acupuncture.
 (2019 update: I've been drinking a teaspoon or so daily of a product called Aller-ease for several years now: the company that makes it is Buried Treasure, and it has definitely helped me with spring pollen allergies.
 NAET (Nadrumipad Allergy Elimination Technique) is an alternative method that has helped many people (including me) reduce their allergies dramatically.
 I also know several professional singers who eliminated their allergies by changing to healthier lifestyles: yes exercise, no dairy, fast food, meat, or refined sugars, and very little alcohol.
 It's worth it to them to make these changes because they feel and sing much better.
 These folks also tell me that they now get fewer colds.